5l1v3r1/PSGrooPIC/README.md

 Configuring
 -----------

-This version of PSGrooPIC has been modified to directly use PL3 payloads instead of a single hardcoded Payload for much greater flexiblity.
+This version of PSGrooPIC has been modified to directly use PL3 payloads instead of a single hardcoded Payload for much greater flexibility.

 Building